hls4ml-finn-mlperftiny/tiny_results_v0.7/open/hls4ml-finn/code/kws/KWS-W3A3/inference/pynqZ2/README.md

-# The KWS examplee

-The KWS example includes an MLP for the Google SpeechCommandsV2 dataset.

 ## Build stitched-IP for MLPerf tiny and bitfile for PYNQ

 The build is currently configured for the PYNQ-Z2 board and a throughput of about 200k FPS at a clock frequency of 100 MHz.

 1. Copy the trained `QONNX_model.onnx` model from the training folder.
-Relative to this folder the pre-trained model is located here: `../../training/training_checkpoint/QONNX_model.onnx`
+The command is: `cp ../../training/training_checkpoint/QONNX_model.onnx .`
 2. (Optional) Download the pre-processed validation data using the `get-kws-data.sh` script.
 3. Launch the build as follows:
 ```shell